-- Write about a time when you ate something so hot it left you speechless, made you sweat, or brought you to tears.
+- Write about a time when you ate something so hot, peppers or otherwise, it left you speechless, made you sweat, or brought you to tears.

 - Revise a piece of writing and use the Scoville scale.
 Decide how many heat units the piece currently has and pick a new rating to aim for in revision.